 In a reactive failure handling mechanism, we can employ checkpointing and replication.
 In application checkpointing the state of the application is stored in reliable storage and, if the application has failed, it does not need to rerun the application from the beginning.
 It will start the application from the point where the latest state has been saved.
 There are two types of checkpointing: i) coordinated or periodic checkpointing and ii) uncoordinated or random checkpointing.
 In coordinated checkpointing, the checkpoint should be consistent for the processes.
 In uncoordinated checkpointing, each process checkpoints its state.
 The other type of reactive failure handling mechanism is replication which always run replicas of the running processes in different devices.

-The basic way to solve immediate failure is re-running the whole application but this is not the optimum way to solve the problem.
-For example, if a certain percentage of processing is completed, there is no point in processing the same portion of the application.
+The basic way to solve immediate failure is re-running the whole application but this is not a good way to solve the problem.
+For example, if a certain percentage of processing is done there is no point in processing the same portion of the application.
 Hence, the only solution for immediate failure is checkpointing.
 Some researchers have argued that checkpointing is not a good solution for the Fog environment because the Fog is a highly dynamic environment \cite{yi2015survey,kai2016Fog}.
-Yi et al. \cite{yi2015survey} suggested that replications are more suitable for the Fog but multiple Fog nodes would need to be working together.
-Madsen et al. \cite{madsen2013reliability} suggested using checkpointing for the Fog which would save computation time for the faulty tasks.
+Yi et al. \cite{yi2015survey} suggested that replications are more suitable for the Fog but multiple Fog nodes need to be working together.
+Madsen et al. \cite{madsen2013reliability} suggested using checkpointing for the Fog which will save computation time for the faulty tasks.
 Some researchers used checkpointing in the Fog as a fault-tolerant technique \cite{de2018fault,puliafito2018companion}.
-We needed to ascertain if there were any way to accommodate checkpointing in the Fog environment.
-To do that we needed to evaluate our solution in simulation and also in a real environment.
-We evaluated our proposed method in a simulated environment with real failure traces.
+We need to ascertain if there is any way to accommodate checkpointing in the Fog environment.
+To do that we need to evaluate our solution in simulation and in a real environment as well.
+We evaluate our proposed method in a simulated environment with real failure traces.